 There is a little more to it, but not much!

 - Bacon.
-Saute up your bacon and render out the fat.
-Once the bacon is cooked, move it to a plate and leave back a couple tablespoons of the fat.
+Saute it up and render out the fat.
+Once it is cooked, move it to a plate and leave back a couple tablespoons of the fat.

 - Onions.
-Now add the onions and get them all soft, translucent, and a little browned around the edges.
+Now add these and get them all soft, translucent, and a little browned around the edges.

 - Garlic, tomato paste, and spices.
 Soften the garlic, caramelize the tomato paste, and toast the spices a little.
 It’s all about flavor!